pandas-dev/pandas/web/pandas/pdeps/0005-no-default-index-mode.md

 ### Columns cannot be NoRowIndex

-This proposal deals exclusively with letting users not have to think about row labels.
+This proposal deals exclusively with allowing users to not have to think about row labels.
 There's no suggestion to remove the column labels.

 In particular, calling ``transpose`` on a ``NoRowIndex`` ``DataFrame``